Paul Richardson – 46

 You are professionally promoting cycling & running events in your city?

-Yes I am part of the committee that organises the Tour de Lauder
+Yes I am part of the committee that organizes the Tour de Lauder

 Can you elaborate on Tour de Lauder & your role in it?